 Your understanding about NAT related difficulties is partially correct: the issue really arises from the fact that H.323 is an umbrella that supports numerous protocols and transports.
 If a transport, such as HTTP or RTSP, embeds IP addresses in the payload portion of IP traffic (rather than just in the header), when those packets get segmented or fragmented, that data becomes difficult to track and use.
+Your best solution is to contact your gatekeeper or gateway vendor and ask them about the most secure set of protocols to use for H.323 sessions between NAT'd subnets.
+Unfortunately, such solutions are very much vendor-specific; since I don't want to write a book on the subject I can only give you an injunction to research the matter with your vendor or vendors.
+Other possible solutions include:

 - setting up VPN links and punching specific ports through your firewalls